NMSUD/Form/README.md

 ### API

-This is able to accept requests, prevent spam, unpack and verify the contents and ultimately securly store the information in a database.
+This is able to accept requests, prevent spam, unpack and verify the contents and ultimately securely store the information in a database.

 ### Data generator